superfly/docs/launch/continuous-deployment-with-github-actions.html.md

 This pulls the API token from GitHub's secrets engine and puts it into the environmental variables passed to the action.

-**Step 9** pushes your two new files to the repository: `fly.toml`, the Fly Launch configuration file, and `fly.yml`, the GitHub action file.
+**Step 9** pushes your two new files to the repository: `fly.toml`, the app configuration file, and `fly.yml`, the GitHub action file.
 The push triggers your first automatic deploy.
 The GitHub action now triggers a redeploy each time you push changes to your repo.

 ## Conclusion and further reading